fearfulferret/Azure-ELK-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the contents of the Ansible directory in this repository to /etc/ansible within the ansible container.
-- Update the _____ file to include...
+- Update the hosts file to include under the [webservers] tag all webserver IP addresses, and to include the logging server IP address under the [loggers] tab.
+- Update the filebeat-config.yaml and metricbeat-config.yaml files with the correct IP address of your logging server.
+This repository has the server at 10.1.0.4; simply find and replace that IP address with your server's address.
+This can be done with the command `sed -i 's/10.1.0.4/10.1.0.5/' metricbeat-config.yaml filebeat-config.yaml`
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Run the playbooks in the roles directory and navigate to each web server and the logging server and run [sudo docker ps] to check that the installation worked as expected.
+You should see one container running on each machine.
+On the logging machine, you can run the command `curl http://localhost:5601/app/kibana` to check that the Kibana app is returning data.
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._